davidbailey/py/README.md

 risk.py: Playing around with plots.

-speeds.py: Uses pandas, numpy, gtfstk, shapely, matplotlib, geopandas, and bottle to calculate the average speed of any Amtrak train (or other GTFS route) between each of its stops.
+speeds.py: Uses pandas, numpy, gtfstk, shapely, matplotlib, geopandas, and bottle to calculate the average speed (in MPH) of any Amtrak train (or other GTFS route) between each of its stops.

 ![speeds.py example](https://raw.githubusercontent.com/davidbailey/py/master/speeds.png "speeds.py example")